Lothar Kreyssig

 Lothar Kreyssig ([ˈloː.taʁ ˈkʁaɪ̯.sɪç]; 30 October 1898 – 6 July 1986) was a German judge during the Weimar and Nazi era.
-He was the only German judge who attempted to stop the Action T4 euthanasia program, an intervention that cost him his job.
+He was the only German judge who attempted to stop the mass-murder of persons deemed "unworthy of living" under the Aktion T4 "involuntary euthanasia" program, an intervention that cost him his job.
 After the Second World War, he was again offered a judgeship but declined.
 Later, he became an advocate of German reconciliation and founded the Action Reconciliation Service for Peace and the German development aid non-government organization, Action for World Solidarity.